jmharris229/Brewards/README.md

   * Visual cue to the user that they have an available "punchcard" to redeem.
   * This button is used by the brewery to authorize the redemption.
   * Once confirmed, the punchcard status becomes expired and can no longer be used.
+* "Purchases" section:
+ * Similar to the "Punchcards" section, this page provides a list of breweries you have made purchases at.
+ * Provides a running total of how many of each beer you have bought at each brewery.
 * Notification of completed "punchcard":
- * Once a "punchcard" is completed a text message will be sent to user to notify them that they have earned a free pint.
+ * Once a "punchcard" is completed a text message, through Twilio, will be sent to user to notify them that they have earned a free pint.
- * A user will also get a in-app notification through a pop up with a congratulations message, with a button to the rewards section.

 ### Userflow
 1. A user logs in to the app and is automatically directed to the "Nearby Breweries" section.